A Complete Guide to Ayers Rock/Uluru Tours

-The best thing about these tours is you can see Ayers Rock, Kata Tjuta and Kings Canyon for as little as $295, all meals and accommodation included.
+The best thing about these tours is you can see Ayers Rock, Kata Tjuta and Kings Canyon with all meals and accommodation included.
 It’s much cheaper than hiring a car and paying to stay at Ayers Rock Resort.

 You’ll see Alice Springs, Uluru, Kata Tjuta, Kings Canyon and you’ll be able to say that you’ve been to Australia’s Northern Territory!